 #2: Inbound Messaging

-Inbound messaging can be unique to every business.
+Inbound messaging can be customized for every business.
 It can be based on time of day, time of the week, whether you’re open or closed, etc. You can actually provide messaging back to a caller that will help them make good decisions as to when to reach you (like when you’re available) or which choices to make with an auto-attendant.

-Inbound messaging is often crafted to benefit an organization by offloading common responses or answers in phone calls.
-Many users have used this feature to give callers a choice to location details, directions, or hours of operation so that the staff doesn’t have time to manage those calls.
+Inbound messaging is often crafted to benefit an organization by offloading common responses or answers in phone calls, like location details, directions, or hours of operation so that the staff doesn’t have time to manage those calls.

 Giving callers the choice to access this type of information through a prerecorded message can also reduce the number of callbacks, contributing to less call volume overall and a more positive client experience.